 Three terms to know

-GraphQL introduces a small vocabulary.
+GraphQL has a small vocabulary.
 You will see all three throughout this post:

 - Schema, the catalogue of everything the server can return: every type, every field, every argument.
-Think of it as a typed API contract.
+It is a typed API contract.
 Strapi generates this automatically from your content types.

 - Mutation, a write operation.
 "Create / update / delete this."
 Mutations change server state.